DjangoGirls/tutorial/en/deploy/README.md

     └── wsgi.py
 ```

-You can also go to the "Files" tab and navigate to your code if you want to.
+You can also go to the "Files" tab and navigate around using PythonAnywhere's built-in
+file browser.

 ## You are now live!